diamondap/vreserve/README.md

 or HTTP/REST connection from other services.
 Since vreserve keeps all its data in memory, it's important to have only one instance running.

-The code in this repo includes only the vreserve core, not the service layer.
-But it should be easy to wrap in Go's http server library.

 ## Building